stordbeck/shortr/README.md

 docker-compose -f docker-compose.db.yml up
 ```

+This starts the database and applies migrations automatically.
+You will leave this running while you develop the application.

-Database migrations will automatically be applied.
-If you want to start from a fresh instance:
+If you want to start from scratch (will not use any data from previous runs):

 ```sh
 docker-compose -f docker-compose.db.yml up -V